jcoglan/presentations/slides/oauth-songkick/oauth/oauth.md

 * Many ways of doing the same thing
 * Spec is bloated and terrible documentation
 * Incompatible implementations
+* The largest deployment of it (Facebook) is full of bugs
 * So bad the chief editor quit in disgust